michelleckelly/EcoEx/README.md

 ### Welcome to EcoEx:
-#### A catalog of ecological data analysis R code examples with sample data sets
+#### A catalog of ecological analysis R code examples with sample data sets

 ---